Daron Acemoglu

 AS: The conclusion one would like to draw, especially in today’s world where democracy is talked about so much, is that democracy is an absolutely key thing to institute.
 But it’s obviously a bit simplistic.

 DA: It is simplistic in the following sense that you cannot institute democracy from above.
 It’s a very difficult process.
 And democracy is not the only dimension of institutions that matters.
-Although my work does emphasize that democracy by itself matters as well.
-But the problem is really alive today in the industrialized world, where you would think, and many political scientists have claimed that democracy is safe and secure and would never be under threat.
+Although my work does emphasise that democracy by itself matters as well.
+But the problem is really alive today in the industrialised world, where you would think, and many political scientists have claimed that democracy is safe and secure and would never be under threat.
 It is under threat.
 Support for democracy is at an all time low, not just in the US, although really jarringly in the US but not just in the US, throughout the western world.

 So democracy is not easy to make work because democracy is about democratic citizenship.
 It’s about consensus, it’s about communication.
 It’s about accepting defeat, making compromises, talking and understanding the other side.
 All of those things are always difficult.
 They become more difficult during times of turbulence, which, you know, we are living through and they become harder when the infrastructure, for example, the communication infrastructure, makes this sort of democratic citizenship harder, which I think is not the only factor.
 But social media has certainly played that role.

 AS: Yes.
-Your, recent work, especially with Simon Johnson on the role of technology, who controls it, who benefits from what it brings, plays into this absolutely.
+Your recent work, especially with Simon Johnson on the role of technology, who controls it, who benefits from what it brings, plays into this absolutely.
 Picking up on a theme that came up with last week’s prizes, on Geoff Hinton in particular, his fears of AI: what’s your greatest fear?

-But I do also worry about AI, not in the way that Geoff Hinton does.
-Not worried at all about super intelligent AI.
+But I do also worry about AI, not in the way that Geoff Hinton does, not worried at all about super intelligent AI.
 I’m worried about dumb AI because I think there is great potential there.
 And if we don’t use it or if we use it in the wrong way, I think a) it will be lost potential.
 But even more importantly, I think if used the wrong way, it will be a major contributor to further inequality, further weakening of democracy with data collection and manipulation by some actors.
-And it would, it would really contribute to, the emergence of a two-tier society, which I think we are already starting to suffer from.
+And it would really contribute to, the emergence of a two-tier society, which I think we are already starting to suffer from.

 AS: Thank you very much indeed.
 We will get to talk about all this greater length, once everything has died down a bit.
 I just wanted to close by asking about, you know, you work on the difference between different nations and you yourself are sort of concatenation of different nations.